sirn-se/phrity-util-errorhandler/README.md

 });
 ```
 The examples above will run the callback code, but if an error occurs it will call the error callback as well.
-* `with()` will run the error callback immediately when occured; error callback expects an ErrorException instance
+* `with()` will run the error callback immediately when error occured; error callback expects an ErrorException instance
 * `withAll()` will run the error callback when code is complete; error callback expects an array of ErrorException and the returened result of code callback

 ### Filtering error types